401(k) loans: What they are and how they work

 Personal loan interest rates are primarily based on your creditworthiness.
 They tend to have higher interest rates than most 401(k) loans and secured loans.
 However, they are a more affordable alternative to most credit cards.

 Because personal loans can be used for just about anything, they are a popular borrowing tool.
 Many people turn to them for debt consolidation, financial emergencies, and even large purchases.
+Consider comparing APRs and fees across different lenders; required disclosures help you spot total cost.

 Home equity loans and lines of credit

 Home equity loans and home equity lines of credit (HELOCs) are two ways of borrowing against the equity you have in your home.
-These loans are often called second mortgages because they are secured by your home, just like your mortgage is.
+These loans are often called second mortgages because they are secured by your home, just like your mortgage is.4

 A home equity loan is an installment loan with a fixed interest rate, similar to a personal loan.
 A HELOC, on the other hand, is a type of revolving credit, meaning it works more like a credit card where you can borrow from it again and again as long as you repay it.

 Because home equity loans and HELOCs are secured by your home, they tend to have relatively lower interest rates.
 The amount you can borrow depends on how much home equity you have.
-Lenders generally require a combined loan-to-value ratio of 80% or less when taking out a home equity loan.4
+Lenders generally require a combined loan-to-value ratio of 80% or less when taking out a home equity loan.5

 Home equity loans and HELOCs have some key benefits, including their flexibility and lower interest rates.
 However, the key risk with these loans is that if you fail to repay them, you could have your home foreclosed on.
+Consider shopping for multiple offers and read HELOC disclosures; using your home as collateral can add additional risk.

 0% APR balance transfer credit card